 Return to Grand Codroy RV/tent Camping Park.
 Sit back, relax & enjoy our beautiful sunsets then enjoy the beauty of the night sky as you try to locate the many constellations!
 On rare occasions you may even see the Northern Lights!!
 Or you can take a very relaxing stroll on our unique walking trail, it is only a kilometer long, makes a figure 8, has rest stops on the River and lots of interesting sign post to entertain you with words of "wit and wisdom."
 Keep your eyes open for the Beavers who are busy building their Lodge in the River!"
-If you inquire at the office they may even have some tasty homemade bread.
-Moose Farts &/or an Ice Cream Cone you could purchase to satisfy your evening sweet tooth!
-You will miss out on viewing (maybe even buying) something that is truly handmade in Newfoundland & Labrador, if you don't stop in to the new addition to our Campground - Country Crafts!
+At the entrance to the Walking trail read some interesting history on the Doyle Family & their relationship to Alice on the storyboard sign.
+You will miss out on viewing (maybe even buying) something that is truly handmade in Newfoundland & Labrador, if you don't stop in to our Campground's Country Craft Creations Shop!